sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 ### You will have issues if these are server files!

-Couple of issues:
+- A couple of issues:

-- On actual testing, python-docx cannot modify the metadata of .doc files.
-You will get a package not found error
+  - During actual testing, Python-docx cannot modify the metadata of .doc files.
+You will get a package not found error.
-- Because my files were on a UNC path (server path), packages did not load properly.
-You need to add the package to the server's local directory then do a local import.
+  - The packages did not load properly because my files were on a UNC path (server path).
+You need to add the package to the server's local directory and then do a local import.
 The following submodules .py were affected and had to be modified:
     - api.py
     - phys_pkg.py
     - package.py
     - pkgreader.py

 For each file above, append the following to the beginning list of imports: